TheNatas/CS50-final-project/README.md

 ### Additional notes:
 - Due to some browser's difference on the active's and hover's hitbox, it might happen that click events on the power button trigger the handler without triggering CSS.
-- Even though being a final project, Find Me should be viewed as just a prototype of a future game, with more apps, better representation of a real smartphone and a meaningful lore.
+- Even though being a final project, Find Me shouldn't be seen as a complete piece.
+It is, still, just a prototype for a future game, with more apps, better representation of a real smartphone and a meaningful lore.